SEX TIPS

 One Leg Up (aka Captain Morgan)

 The bench or the ledge of the tub is a good place to perch a bent leg for added stability.
 Do this position while facing toward or away from your partner as they enter you or use their fingers to make you quiver with pleasure.
-The easier access and new angle brings home the moans.
+The easier access and new angle bring home the moans.

 Shower sex can be spontaneous but a little advanced planning-and advanced shopping-can set you up for a safe, steamy experience.
 Here are some of the things you might want to throw in the cart:

-Shower-friendly stool.
-Lots of positions are made possible (or more comfortable) with the addition of a place to sit down or prop up your leg.
+Shower-friendly stool: Lots of positions are made possible (or more comfortable) with the addition of a place to sit down or prop up your leg.
 If your shower doesn't have a built-in bench consider adding one-they're easy to find and come in plastic, metal, or wood.

 Trojan Tip: When using waterproof toys and lube, remember that silicone lube works best in the shower but isn't great for silicone sex toys.
 If your shower toy is made of silicone, try water-based lube instead.
 It will work but might wash away more quickly, so keep the bottle nearby to reapply.